Moocar/cljs-siligong-2019/README.md

 ### Live reloading

 The entire code for the talk is in `src/cljs_siligong_2019/show.cljs`.
-Look through it and try changing the text of slome slides and notice that you don't have to reload to see the changes, and that the state of the application is kept.
+Look through it and try changing the text of some slides and notice that you don't have to reload to see the changes, and that the state of the application is kept.
 This is the magic of figwheel.